 There are certainly situations where too much exercise may potentially have detrimental physiological effects.
 One of the most common circumstances, especially amongst athletes who participate in weight sensitive endurance sports, and which has received much attention of late in the virtual cycling world, is a condition called…

-Relative Energy Deficiency in Sport, or REDs for short.
+Relative Energy Deficiency in Sport (RED-S in Cyclists), or REDs for short.

 In many weight-sensitive sports there is an emphasis upon low body weight, and therefore a restricted caloric intake is very common.
 This often leads to a pattern of low energy availability, which is described as not having enough dietary energy to match energy expended during exercise.